symfony/symfony-docs/cookbook/security/entity_provider.rst

 To finish the implementation, the configuration of the security layer must be changed to tell Symfony to use the new custom entity provider instead of the generic Doctrine entity provider.
-It's trival to achieve by removing the ``property`` field in the ``security.providers.administrators.entity`` section of the ``security.yml`` file.
+It's trivial to achieve by removing the ``property`` field in the ``security.providers.administrators.entity`` section of the ``security.yml`` file.